Villa “Pelėda”

-The villa “Pelėda” (“Owl’) reflects the spread of modernism in wooden resort architecture.
-In 1 939, the building was built in a newly acquired plot by banker 10 rooms were set up in the building connected by a corridor system, which has been preserved.
-The symmetrical facade of the building, consisting of a plane in the centre with side parts, which are pulled back to add some variety to the volume of the building, is connected by massive balconies on the second floor.
-The space underneath them houses the main entrances to the building and terraces with a row of windows.
-In 1997, the building was included in the Register of Immovable Cultural Heritage Properties of the Republic of Lithuania.
+Villa Pelėda reflects the spread of modernism in the wooden architecture of the resort.
+The house was built in 1939 by the banker Burstein on a newly acquired plot of land.
+The building had 10 rooms connected by a system of corridors that has been preserved to this day.
+The symmetrical façade of the building, consisting of a central plane with receding sides to diversify the volume of the building, is combined with massive balconies on the second floor.
+The main entrances and glazed terraces with ribbon windows are integrated into the space below.
+In 1997 the building was included in the Register of Cultural Property of the Republic of Lithuania.

 Birutės al. 51, Palangos m., Palangos m. sav.